spxbhuhb/zakadabar-stack/doc/guides/browser/structure/ThemesCss.md

 ### Selector Only Rules

-The function `cssRule` let you specify whatever selector you would like instead of a class name.
+The function `cssRule` lets you specify whatever selector you would like instead of a class name.

 <div data-zk-enrich="Note" data-zk-flavour="Warning" data-zk-title="Space Before">